fancystuff4/Kubernetes/nameSpaces/README.md

 ```

-**Allocating fixed space to namespace, If it exceeds that all the resources in that namespace will be created**
+**Allocating fixed space to namespace, If it exceeds that all the resources in that namespace will be recreated**
 ```bash
 apiVersion: v1
 kind: ResourceQuota